learn-with-me/Software-Engineering-Fundamentals/technology/notes-mongodb.md

 Record: Often referred as documents.
 Indexes: ??
 Related to performance.

+CRUD Operations:
+Create, Read, Update, Delete

 Remember:
 There is no authorization yet supported on document level, but only database or collection level.
 MongoDB supports nesting a document.
+All documents must have _id field.
+If not added while inserting data, MongoDB generates a unique value.
+A BSON thing.
 ```

 Scalar Data Types